How can only one hour each week with a child make a difference?

 - ATTITUDE: The children have a more cooperative spirit, and they are motivated to participate.
 They believe that they can succeed.

 - BEHAVIOR: The children exhibit less aggressive and violent behavior.
 They are less disruptive and are melded into class.

 - ACADEMIC PERFORMANCE: The children improve in reading, math, spelling and test-taking skills because a caring adult believes in them and applauds their efforts.

 - ATTENDANCE: The children do not want to miss school, especially on the day they will meet with their Kids Hope USA mentor.

 Participation in Kids Hope USA is a ministry of our church.
-A strong relationship between Woodland and Larkspur Elementary has developed over the last six years.
+A strong relationship between Woodland and Larkspur Elementary has developed over the last several years.
 In the words of the Family Specialist at Larkspur, “Woodland Baptist is our Hero.”
-Many children who attend there live in the large number of apartments and Section 8 housing that surrounds the school.
+Many children who attend Larkspur live in the large number of apartments and Section 8 housing that surrounds the school.
 The population there is a migrant one with most children qualifying for free or reduced breakfast and lunch.

-Other than the incredible financial support, we have had dedicated mentors who have gone weekly to love, encourage, and tutor children in grades Kindergarten through fifth grade and have spent approximately 350 hours mentoring at Larkspur.
+Other than the incredible financial support, we have had dedicated mentors who have gone weekly to love, encourage, and tutor children in grades Kindergarten through fifth grade and have spent approximately many, many hours mentoring at Larkspur.
 Mentors see their child thrive during the school year as they grow in knowledge, independence, and self esteem.
 Just encouraging a child and telling them, “you can do it; I believe in you” often times makes the difference in the success the child will experience during the school year.

 Participation in the national Kids Hope USA program has afforded our church with a mission field just a few miles from our church campus and has opened the eyes of many to the needs here in our community.
 Woodland has blessed Kids Hope USA and in turn we have been blessed through active participation.